Aqueduct Racetrack station: Context and development

 The Rockaway Line was opened on August 26, 1880, by the New York, Woodhaven and Rockaway Railroad and would later be operated by the Long Island Rail Road (LIRR) as its Rockaway Beach Branch.
 Frequent fires on the line's wooden viaduct across Jamaica Bay between The Raunt and Broad Channel made the line a liability for the LIRR.
 After a fire on May 8, 1950, cut service, the bankrupt LIRR sought to sell or abandon the line altogether.
 The city purchased the southern portion of the line in 1952.
 The rebuilt IND Rockaway Line opened for subway service on June 26, 1956.

 In 1955, the New York Racing Association (NYRA) chose to upgrade Aqueduct Racetrack in South Ozone Park in part because of its proximity to the Rockaway Beach Branch.
 As part of the modernization of the racetrack, the Racing Association built a station with ramps leading directly to the track and facilities that could handle racetrack crowds.
 Once the work was finished, it was handed over to the city.
 The new station was for northbound trains to Brooklyn and Manhattan, and it was built north of the existing Aqueduct station.
-In order to allow for the switching maneuvers required for southbound trains to stop at the station, major signal changes were made on the line.
+In order to allow for the switching manoeuvres required for southbound trains to stop at the station, major signal changes were made on the line.
 The single-platform station was built by Aqueduct Racetrack owners at the cost of $1 million.
 The NYRA agreed to reimburse the New York City Transit Authority (NYCTA) for annual expenses.
 The Aqueduct Racetrack station opened on September 14, 1959, on the same date as the renovated Aqueduct Racetrack.

-On the start of service in September 1959, extra-fare "Aqueduct Special" trains ran nonstop from the lower level of the 42nd Street–Port Authority Bus Terminal in Manhattan until it crossed over to the northbound platform to discharge passengers at the racetrack.
+On the start of service in September 1959, extra-fare "Aqueduct Special" (signed as S) trains ran nonstop from the lower level of the 42nd Street–Port Authority Bus Terminal in Manhattan until it crossed over to the northbound platform to discharge passengers at the racetrack.
 A trial run took place on June 2, 1959, with the running time to the track being about 29 minutes.
 Transit officials said that the actual time of the specials would be thirty minutes at a minimum as the pace of the train was too swift.
 Aboard the train were 200 members of the National Association of State Racing Commissioners.
 The fare was initially 50 cents.
 One train, on weekdays and Saturdays, left from the Hoyt–Schermerhorn Streets station.
 That station's now-closed outer platforms were used to segregate passengers using the special service.
 Later on, all trains would stop at Hoyt–Schermerhorn Streets.